project-fifo/docs/snarl/configuration.rst

 Configuration file
 ##################

 `Snarl's <../snarl.html>`_ configuration file is located in ``/opt/local/fifo-snarl/etc/snarl.conf``.
 It is automatically generated on the first install and will not be overwritten on updates.
-Nonetheless the newst version of the file is always located in ``/opt/local/snarl/etc/snarl.conf.example``.
+Nonetheless the newest version of the file is always located in ``/opt/local/snarl/etc/snarl.conf.example``.

 The configuration file is documented in-line but we'll go over some more interesting settings here.